Marc82490/CodingWorkshops/problems/py101/testing/README.md

     make

-- Which packages got installed?
+- Which packages got installed?  pipenv, virtualenv, pip, certifi, setuptools, virtualenv-clone
 - Which version of python is getting used?
+3.5.2
 - How many tests pass, skipped and how long did it take?
+7 passed, 3 skipped, 0.34 seconds
 - Note a new directory `htmlcov` was created.
 We will revisit this in Exericse 5.
-- What is difference in output when you run the `make` command again?
+- What is difference in output when you run the `make` command again? removed and recreated virtualenv, 5 passed, 5 skipped, 0.13 seconds

 ## 1.6.
 Exercise 2: Run the program